 THR 3133 Costume Design and Technology This course focuses on research and analysis to acquaint the student with the art and practice of designing for the stage.
 The course makes use of lecture, practical experience and personal exploration through a variety of artistic media to help each student understand the art and technology of costume design.
 Production and laboratory participation required.
-Prerequisite: THR 1023Stagecraft and THR 1033_T Fundamentals of Theatre Design.
+Prerequisite: THR 1023 Stagecraft.

 THR 3143 Lighting Design and Technology This course focuses on lighting technology and drafting to acquaint the student with the art and practice of designing for the stage.
 The course makes use of lecture, practical experience and personal exploration through a variety of artistic media to help each student understand the art and technology of lighting design.
 Production and laboratory participation required.
-Prerequisite: THR 1023 Stagecraft and THR 1033 Fundamentals of Theatre Design.
+Prerequisite: THR 1023 Stagecraft.

 THR 3153 Scene Design and Technology This course focuses on rendering, drafting and model making to acquaint the student with the art and practice of designing for the stage.
 The course makes use of lecture, practical experience and personal exploration through a variety of artistic media to help each student understand the art and technology of scenic design.
 Production and laboratory participation required.
-THR 1023 Stagecraft and THR 1033 Fundamentals of Theatre Design.
+Prerequisite: THR 1023 Stagecraft.

 THR 3163 Movement This course is a process-based exploration in movement fundamentals for the actor to develop movement terminology, efficiency and ease.
 The course focuses on physical characterization, psychophysical communication and ensemble building.
+Prerequisite: THR 2043 The Actor's Instrument.